 Dr. Chappell was the medical director for The Clinic for Science and Health in Artistic Performance (SHAPe Clinic) at Ohio University.
 SHAPe is a place where injured performing artists can be evaluated, treated and receive health and wellness advice from licensed athletic trainers who have the specialized equipment and knowledge to treat their injuries.
 Due to this experience, Dr. Chappell knows performing artists have many unique medical risks, expectations and needs which he can address by prescribing individualized treatment based on your injury and activity.
 This treatment includes comprehensive performance oriented medical evaluation and treatment of medical problems that occur in instrumentalists, singers, dancers and actors at all performance levels, including students, professionals and amateurs.
 In addition to a typical medical assessment, treatment includes an evaluation of the performer’s technique, physical conditioning, repertoire, instrument and emotional state in relation to the current medical problem.
-The goal is to get you back to doing what you love most and that is what Dr. Chappell is here for.

 Anterior impingement may develop when the tibia (shinbone) and the talus (main ankle bone) do not properly glide over one another, pinching the tissues on the front of your ankle.
 Over time this can cause biomechanical changes in the ankle that can be more difficult to overcome.